 After the success of painting our kitchen backsplash, I got to thinking what else I could transform with paint??!
-Our newly bright white backsplash made our counters look extra dull, so I got to googling.
+Our newly bright white backsplash made our counters look extra dull, so I started googling.
 I found a counter painting kit made by Giani for around $80 and tons of pictures from people who had success with it.
 We were all set on pulling the trigger on that, but then I started finding posts from people who achieved the look I wanted without it.
 This post from Earnest Home Co & this one from Batchelors Way helped convince me that I could do it with supplies that I mostly already had!
 I'm not going to lie and say this was a super easy DIY project - it took almost two days of work (not straight working, I had a ton of distractions) + a lot of patience...
 BUT the results are way worth it!!

 I definitely recommend getting a piece of wood to practice the marbling technique out on first.
 You'll feel more confident in your abilities and you'll learn what works and what doesn't.

 The first thing I did was clear everything off our counters and clean them.
 Then I used rubbing alcohol to degrease them.